Al Di Meola: Other techniques

 Di Meola advocates for the importance of picking all notes as much as possible.
 He steers clear from sweep picking and hammer-ons, which he deems as "shortcuts".
 In his opinion they're detrimental, in the long run, "for playing more intricate kinds of music".
 For one, this makes his playing quite distinct from blues guitarists, whose regular use of hammer-ons and pull-offs are essential to the style.
 By avoiding sweep picking, he also sets himself apart from the 1980s shred guitar movement, which heavily relied on this technique.
 Di Meola made all those points quite clear on a 1992 interview to Downbeat magazine:

 Different areas that you pick, different ways you hold your hand all change the tonality and color of the sound.
 Even though half the time I'm unconscious of what I'm doing, I think it's important.
 I don't really rely on any gadgets to do that kind of thing.
 Good articulation is what allows people to feel those notes.
 I always liked that about flamenco music; you can feel the notes.
 It's not about trying to glide around these notes, slurp around those notes, sweep-pick, hammer-on, and all those gimmicks.

 On the subject of note picking, Di Meola is critical of tapping as well, a technique popularized by Eddie Van Halen in the late 1970s and 1980s.
 He views it as a form of "cheating"; an impressive way to sound fast, without being de facto fast.
 He then draws attention to its limited use in an acoustic context, due to the lack of sustain a classical guitar has compared to an electric.
-These critiques of tapping aren't entirely warranted, though.
-On his minute-long tour de force "Spanish Fly" Van Halen proved that the technique worked fine on an acoustic guitar.
-It is regularly voted as one of EVH's best solos.
-Shortly after, fingerstyle extraordinaire Michael Hedges showed, beyond doubt, that tapping went beyond the electric guitar.
-His unique approach to the instrument brought into play unorthodox tunings, guitar-body percussion and two-handed tapping.

 Di Meola is proficient in crosspicking, a technique that meshes arpeggios with string skipping.
 One such example is "Vertigo Shadow" from Cielo e Terra, played at a 7/8 meter.